MissEmilie/MissEmilie/README.md

 I'm currently working on:
 - A Discord Bot to play Dungeons and Dragons, including attack rolls, skill checks, a full character SQL database and a random character generator
-- A Stereonet generator compatible with the FieldMove Clino app
+- A Python and Jupyter Stereonet generator compatible with the FieldMove Clino app
 - GIS + ESG projects, particularly focused on racial and environmental inequality in the GTA
+- Building a full GIS, field and lab work portfolio

-**Tools**: Python, SQL, ArcGIS Pro/Online, Business Analyst Online, HTML, CSS, JavaScript, R
+Tools: Python, SQL, ArcGIS Pro/Online, Business Analyst Online, HTML, CSS, JavaScript, R

 ## Connect with me!
 - LinkedIn: www.linkedin.com/in/emily-brewer-enviro